 - What certifications do the best partners have?

-- What complimentary and competitive products they sell?
+- What complementary and competitive products they sell?

 - What horizontal and vertical segments are they in?